PierceHanley/fewd11/week5/slides/variables-conditionals/slides/slides.md

 ##Variables & Data Types

-What can you store in a variables?
+What can you store in a variable?

 Note: